 - Blood pressure, with a blood pressure cuff

 - Heart rate and breathing rate, with monitor leads placed on your child’s chest

 - Temperature, with a temperature probe

-Once the procedure is complete, your child will be transferred to the Liver Intensive Care Unit.
+Once the procedure is complete, your child transferred to the Liver Intensive Care Unit.

 Recovery and rehabilitation

-The average length of stay following transplant is approximately 10-12 days for otherwise healthy older children, and 10 to 14 weeks for infants.
+The average length of stay following transplant approximately 10-12 days for otherwise healthy older children and 10 to 14 weeks for infants.

 Your child’s first stop after liver transplant surgery will be the Liver Intensive Care Unit (LICU).
 When your child arrives in the LICU, the nurses and physicians will ask you to wait to see your child so they can get her settled.

 The LICU a busy place with many different types of equipment, alarms and sounds.
 Your child may be hooked up to quite a few pieces of equipment, and you may find it all a bit overwhelming.
 It helps to know how all this technology helping your child.
 Here are some of the things you may see attached to her in the LICU: